xiaoronglv/CKAD-exercises/c.pod_design.md

 </details>

 ### Create a cron job with image busybox that runs every minute and writes 'date; echo Hello from the Kubernetes cluster' to standard output.
 The cron job should be terminated if it successfully starts but takes more than 12 seconds to complete execution.

+> checkpoint: some parameters belong to job, some belongs to cronjob.
+> <span style="color:red"> Please put them to the right level, otherwise it won't work. </span>

 <details><summary>show</summary>
 <p>